Halogens are a class of elements consisting of bromine, fluoride, chlorine, and astatine. These elements play a major role in your quality of life.

 In research performed at the University of Western Ontario, Canada, in 2002, an interesting comparison was made showing the link between fluoride toxicity and hypothroidism.

-This particular halogen is only used for scientific study due to its extremely atomic short life.
+This particular toxin is only used for scientific study due to its extremely atomic short life.

 The U.S. public spent over $2.2 trillion last year on health care costs.
 These statistics point out that over $800,000 billion is directly related to consumption of chemical laden junk food.